Aliyah R. Hsu

 I received my double Bachelor’s degrees in electrical engineering and economics from National Taiwan University (NTU).
 During my time at NTU, I had the pleasure to have worked with Lin-Shan Lee, Hung-Yi Lee, and Yu-Chiang Frank Wang on research focusing on dialogue response generation and computer vision.

-You can find my resume here, which includes a non-exhaustive list of people from many institutions (UCSF, UT Austin, Microsoft Research) who took a leap of faith to support, teach, and guide me in research.
+You can find my CV here, which includes a non-exhaustive list of people from many institutions (UCSF, MIT, UT Austin, Microsoft Research, Salesforce) who took a leap of faith to support, teach, and guide me in research.

 news